tef/arson/SPEC.md

 ARSON is JSON, with a little bit of sugar: Comments, Commas, and Tags.

-This is version 1 of the specification, dated 2022-12-18.
+> This is version 1 of the specification, dated 2022-12-18.
+This specification is still being drafted, but is pretty much feature complete.
+Please contact us if you're implementing a library and find something unclear.

-For example:
+A full example of ARSON:

 ```
 {